Global Trade Analysis: MENA, UAE, and KSA

 - Fuel is consistently just over 50% of the entire MENA region’s exports.

 - There are major government initiatives within all MENA countries to continue diversifying their economies away from fuel dependence.

 - In 2020, fuel remained the region’s top export.

 KSA Is More Dependent on Fuel Exports Compared to Other MENA Countries, Including the UAE

-- Saudi Arabia’s 2030 Vision is to reduce Saudi Arabia’s dependence on oil, diversify its economy, and develop public service sectors such as health, education, infrastructure, recreation, and tourism
+- Saudi Arabia’s 2030 vision is to reduce KSA’s dependence on oil, diversify its economy, and develop public service sectors such as health, education, infrastructure, recreation, and tourism.

 The UAE Is Least Dependent on Fuel as Its Major Export Compared to Other MENA Countries